mui/material-ui/docs/pages/blog/mui-core-v5.md

 - Core project:
   - unstyled components and hooks, to push even further the customization level we offer for the components
-  - second design system, that will help us grow MUI beyound Material Design
+  - second design system, that will help us grow MUI beyond Material Design
 - X project:
   - continue our focus on the `DataGrid` component, by releasing the stable 5.0 version and developing more features
   - expand to a second component as part of the X package